 In this blog, we have discussed the various procedures for removal of a director from the company.
 But let’s first discuss a little about the directors and their role in the company.

-Who is Remove a Director?
+What is Removing a Director?

 A director in the company plays a crucial role.
 He/she is liable for implementing and determining the company’s policy.
 Apart from this, there are several critical operations that directors are supposed to look after.
 Hence, it’s imperative for directors of the company to participate in the organization’s quintessential work.